 Tick… Tock… Tick… Tock…

-That inevitable, tangible reflection of time passing.
-Yet the comfort of knowing the regularity of the ticks themselves.
+That tangible reminder of time passing was as comforting as the very predictability of the ticks themselves.

 Memories of that beloved grandfather clock crept into my mind a few years ago when it was time to let go a little more as another chapter of my empty nest to begin.
 My son was driving off to begin his second year of college.
 He’d been home only a brief two days during the summer and this year, didn’t need us to take him back to school, a ritual that for some reason, I hadn’t anticipated giving up.
 He was taking his own car, and explained with a gentle smile, “Mom, there’ll be plenty of guys to help.”
 I swallowed hard and smiled.
 So after tight hugs good-bye, his dad and I stood at the end of our driveway, waved and blew kisses while he drove away.

 Or at least I blew kisses, as we both let go a little more, wiping our noses as a few tears rolled down our cheeks.

 The next morning I was in my routine, driving to work and was reminded that the local school district was also starting a new year because — much to my dismay at first — I was stuck in the long line of cars in front of an elementary school.
 Marching along the sidewalk was a colorful parade of entire families, celebrating going back to school.

 Dads were carrying tousled toddlers on their shoulders while moms were pushing baby carriages, and the family dog loped along, curious as to what was going on.
 Younger kids clasped the hands of their older brothers and sisters who were dressed in not-a-spot-on-’em-outfits with brightly-colored backpacks tightly fit onto their little bodies.
 Some children giggled and walked with a confident stride, others were staring down at their feet as if they were a bit overwhelmed.